sauravtom/test-blog/site/content/post/caros-law-to-tells.md

 ---
-title: Caro's law to tells
+title: Caro's law of tells
 date: 2019-03-18T07:19:53.056Z
 description: >-
   Summarised review of Caro's Book of Poker Tells: The Psychology and Body